NFL's new 'Rivalries' uniforms are here: Cardinals set to debut this new desert-themed look on 'TNF'

-When the Arizona Cardinals take the field on Thursday night, the team will be wearing a new desert-themed uniform that they've never worn before.
+When the Miami Dolphins take the field on Monday night, the team will be wearing a new uniform it has never worn before.

-The Cardinals teamed up with Nike to create the new uniform, which mirrors "the harshness of the desert heat, the shards of sand in a storm, the tan, red and copper that echo both the Desert Cardinal and the commerce that helped build the state."
+The Dolphins teamed up with Nike to create the new uniform with a design that is "unlike any before, featuring dark aquatic tones made to represent a team who hunts in dark waters.
+Complete with orange accents and sleek dark blue touches throughout."

-With the Thursday game being played in Arizona, the Cardinals will be celebrating their new uniform by giving their field a new look.
-Not only will their be a sand-colored Cardinal at midfield, but the team is also painting the state flag in each end zone.
+With the Monday game being played in Miami, the Dolphins will be celebrating their new uniform by giving their field a new look.
+The end zones will be painted dark pitch blue while the lettering in each end zone will feature aqua letters with orange accents.

-The Cardinals have been cooking up a new 'Rivalries' field design ahead of TNF 😍 pic.twitter.com/UvYUUWR1n7— NFL UK & Ireland (@NFLUKIRE) September 25, 2025

 Over the next four seasons, one NFC division and one AFC division per year will get to debut a new "Rivalries" uniform, so not every team got a new uniform this year.